joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/09/04/technology/04reuters-china-economy-trade.html?searchResultPosition=5

 **Pence Says Deal Has Been Reached to Fund Government Past Month's End**\
-`U.S. Vice President Mike Pence said on Friday the Trump administration has reached a deal with lawmakers on Capitol Hill to ensure the government is funded past the month's end, taking the threat of a government shutdown off the table.`\
+`Republican Vice President Mike Pence said on Friday the Trump administration has reached a deal with lawmakers on Capitol Hill to ensure the U.S. government is funded past the month's end, taking the threat of a near-term government shutdown off the table.`\
 https://nytimes.com/reuters/2020/09/04/us/politics/04reuters-usa-fiscal-shutdown.html?searchResultPosition=6

 **Iranian Judge in Romania Committed Suicide, Prosecutors Say**\